jupyterhub/jupyterhub/docs/source/contributing/setup.rst

 Happy developing!

-Using DummyAuthenticator & SimpleLocalProcessSpawner
+Using Dummy Authenticator & Simple Local Process Spawner
 ====================================================

-To simplify testing of JupyterHub, it’s helpful to use :class:`~jupyterhub.auth.DummyAuthenticator` instead of the default JupyterHub authenticator and SimpleLocalProcessSpawner instead of the default spawner.
+To simplify testing of JupyterHub, it’s helpful to use :class:`~jupyterhub.auth.DummyAuthenticator` instead of the default JupyterHub authenticator and Simple Local Process Spawner instead of the default spawner.

 There is a sample configuration file that does this in ``testing/jupyterhub_config.py``.
 To launch JupyterHub with this